lirichar/Turn-off-the-light/README.md

 # Turn-off-the-light
-a simple program to highlight selected zone on windows
+A simple program to highlight selected zone on windows